awmanoj/awmanoj.github.io/_posts/2016-08-27-service-discovery-configuration-management-with-consul.md

 With consul:

-1. you replace the fixed configuration file in your code:
+o. you replace the fixed configuration file in your code:

 file: app.prod.ini
 {% highlight bash %}